Fedja van Huêt

-Fedja van Huêt (born 21 June 1973, in The Hague) is a Dutch stage and film actor.
+Fedja van Huêt (born 21 June 1973) is a Dutch stage and film actor, best known for the 2022 horror film Speak No Evil.

-Van Huêt received his professional training at the Maastricht Academy of Dramatic Arts.
+Van Huêt was born in The Hague and received his professional training at the Maastricht Academy of Dramatic Arts.
 He was in the ensemble of the theater companies RO Theater and Theatercompagnie/Hollandia.
 At present, Van Huêt is connected to Toneelgroep Amsterdam.

-In 2001 he received the Gouden Kalf award, the most prestigious film prize in the Netherlands, for best actor in the film AmnesiA.
+In 2001, he received the Gouden Kalf award, the most prestigious film prize in the Netherlands, for best actor in the film AmnesiA.

 Van Huêt has been in relationships with actresses Katja Schuurman and Halina Reijn.
+He is married to actress Karina Smulders.